top of page

 We are not nonprofit at this time, and wonder if we may partner with a fiscal agent to apply for the grant?

-We are a current grantee for the Administration for Community Living (ACL).
-Are we eligible to apply for the Community Care Corps grant or does being a current ACL grantee exclude us?
+We are a current grantee of or have applied for funding from the Administration for Community Living (ACL).
+Are we eligible to apply for the Community Care Corps grant or does being a current ACL grantee/applicant exclude us?

-Having other ACL funding does not exclude you from applying.
+Having other ACL funding or applying for ACL funding does not exclude you from applying.

 Are organizations located in U.S. Territories such as Puerto Rico and the U.S. Virgin Islands eligible to apply?